markalston/SpotConnect/README.md

+This fork simply removes shairtunes2 from the Excluded models in spotraop.c.
+This change allows the use of SpotConnect with the shairtunes2 LMS/Lyrion plugin.
+This is currently needed to work around the fact that the latest working Spotty plugin does not have connect capabilities.
+It is also needed for me as for some reason the spotupnp player with picoreplayers will only play one track and then stop.

+The config.xml file generated on first usage will need major editing to add names for all your players as well as having the encoding option to "yes".

 # SpotConnect: Enable Spotify Connect for UPnP and AirPlay devices
 Use these applications to add Spotify Connect capabilities to UPnP (like Sonos) or AirPlay players.
 Respectively **spotupnp** for UPnP and **spotraop** for AirPlay